sabre-io/sabre.io/source/dav/scalability.md

 Each of these methods traverses the entire tree, and operates on them one-by-one, as an example, a move of a directory follows the following pattern:

-* The Tree tranverses the entire source tree, for each item it will
+* The Tree traverses the entire source tree, for each item it will
   * do a get() on the source file, and a createFile on the destination (heavy)
   * make subdirectories if directories are encountered
   * copy all the properties over in a similar fashion (if IProperties is used)